brandonhawi/UCI-Kappa-Sigma-Website/README.md

-# UCI Kappa Sigma Website
+The website for UCI's Kappa Sigma chapter, designed using an HTML5Up template called templated-hielo.